Substitute (cricket): COVID-19 substitute

 In June 2020, the ICC approved a rule providing that if a player was found COVID-19 positive in the middle of a series they would be quarantined immediately, not allowed to take part in the remainder of the series, and would be replaced by a "like for like" substitute.

-In October 2020, in the opening round of the 2020–21 Plunket Shield season, Benjamin Lister became the first COVID-19 replacement in a cricket match.
+In October 2020, in the opening round of the 2020–21 Plunket Shield season, Ben Lister became the first COVID-19 replacement in a cricket match.
 Lister replaced Mark Chapman, who reported feeling unwell, in line with the updated International Cricket Council (ICC) playing conditions for a substitute due to COVID-19.

 In April 2022, in the second Test match between South Africa and Bangladesh, Glenton Stuurman and Khaya Zondo replaced Sarel Erwee and Wiaan Mulder as COVID-19 substitutes at the start of day 4 for South Africa.
 As a result, Khaya Zondo made his Test debut.

 In June 2022, Oshada Fernando replaced Angelo Mathews as a COVID-19 substitute for Sri Lanka during the second innings of the first test against Australia.
 In the second Test of the series, Fernando again replaced Pathum Nissanka as a COVID-19 substitute for Sri Lanka.